 - http://rescuedbycode.com - a site to support the book that I co-authored: Unix and Perl to the Rescue!
 A field guide for the life sciences – Bradnam and Korf (2012).
 Cambridge University Press.
 ISBN-13: 978-1107000681 and the forthcoming Unix and Python to the Rescue!

-- Highly experienced with all major blogging platforms such as WordPress, Blogger, Tumblr, and Squarespace.
+- Highly experienced with the following Content Management Systems and blogging platforms: Sitefinity, WordPress, Sharepoint, Medium, Blogger, Tumblr, and Squarespace.

 - Contributed to over 20 peer-reviewed science publications.